sunsided/minikalman-rs/README.md

 This implementation uses statically allocated buffers for all matrix operations.
 Due to lack of `const` generics for array allocations in Rust, this crate also provides helper macros to create the required arrays.
-See [`examples/gravity.rs`](https://github.com/sunsided/minikalman-rs/tree/main/crates/minikalman/examples/gravity.rs) for a worked example.

 <div align="center">
     <img src="docs/hero.webp" width="780" alt="Kalman Filter Library Hero Picture" />